Fuel Testers supplies the knowledge and resources you need to protect your engines from alcohol fuel - Auto, Marine, Aircraft....

 • Ethanol is hygroscopic (will absorb water), and is an excellent solvent (dissolves materials).

-• Ethanol is added to gasoline at the pumps because of risk of water contamination when traveling through the pipelines.
+• Ethanol is added to gasoline at the pumps (local terminal) because of risk of water contamination when traveling through the pipelines.

 • Unlike MTBE, water will actually dissolve in an ethanol blended fuel and phase separation occurs much sooner.